 True story.
 And I’ve been getting asked these questions for years.
 On top of that, for about two years, I noticed at my VA Benefits law firm and on the Veterans Law Blog that Veterans of all eras were seeking my help – from Vietnam to Cold War to Afghanistan and beyond – appealing their VA Sleep Apnea disability denials.
 In short, I was seeing the sleep apnea disability hit the Veterans community like a typhoon!
 So a couple of years ago, I started trying to figure out WHY the sleep apnea disability was such a problem in the Veterans community. – Chris Attig Veterans Law Blog

-I get asked more questions about how to file and win a Veterans Affairs sleep apnea disability claim than almost any other topic in all of VA Benefits Law.
-[Reprinted here with permission from Veterans Law Blog
+I get asked more questions about how to file and win a Veterans Affairs sleep apnea disability claim than almost any other topic in all of VA Benefits Law.Chris Attig Founder: Veterans Law Blog

+Trust me when I tell you this: a VA Sleep Apnea disability diagnosis has little or nothing to do with obesity and neck girth.
+In the end, I wrote a book about how to claim and service connect the sleep apnea disability through the VA.
 But I also learned a few extra things that I would like to share with you about the VA Sleep Apnea Disability claim.
 And that’s what today’s video is all about:

 - Why were so many Veterans seeking service connection for sleep apnea?